-A full term pregnancy is a pregnancy that last for 40 weeks (calculated from the first day of the mother’s last periods).
+A full-term pregnancy is a pregnancy that lasts for 40 weeks (calculated from the first day of the mother’s last periods).
 All the same, a delivery that happens between 38 to 42 weeks is also considered as a full term, as the baby will be healthy and developed well enough.
 Deliveries that take place more than three weeks before the due date are collectively called premature deliveries.

 As explained above, a premature delivery happens before the beginning of the 37th week of gestation.
-A premature delivery has a negative impression on the health of the child.
+Premature birth has a negative impression on the health of the child.
 Nevertheless, the severity depends on how early the delivery takes place.
-Earlier the delivery, more severe and long lasting and risky the health issues of the baby will be.
+Earlier, the delivery, more severe and long-lasting, and risky the health issues of the baby will be.

 - Late preterm: Delivery happens between 34- 36th weeks of pregnancy

 - Moderately preterm: Delivery happens between 32-34th weeks of pregnancy

 - Very preterm: Delivery happens before the 28-32nd week of pregnancy

 - Extremely preterm: Delivery happens before the 28th week of pregnancy

 Preterm delivery can be-